Preserved Lemon Crate

 Citrus may be pruned as desired to achieve the look you want.
 Pruning is fine any time of year, except in the winter for outdoor trees.
 Pinching back tips of new growth can help trees to maintain a round form, without impacting future fruit.

 Citrus are self-pollinating, even indoors.
 Some people enjoy pollinating their trees and can do so by using a small soft brush or cotton swab to transfer pollen among the flowers.

 This item will be shipped directly from the manufacturer and is not eligible for rush shipping.
-Please allow one to two weeks for delivery.
+Please allow up to four weeks for delivery.

 The shipping rate varies depending on your order total and shipping destination.
 View Shipping Options and Charges.

 At Williams-Sonoma, we take great pride in the quality and craftsmanship of our products.
 Attention to design, materials, safety and construction are our priority.
 Upon receipt, please inspect your purchase and notify us of any damage; we will arrange for a prompt replacement.